vladak/workmon/README.md

 - [RPIZ CT3V1 HAT](http://lechacal.com/wiki/index.php?title=RPIZ_CT3V1) with Current sensors
   - to detect my presence in front of the computer.
 This works with sufficient degree of precision because my display has the saver set just to 3 minutes.
     - while the presence could be detected in software, I wanted to avoid any changes whatsover to the software of my company provided laptop.
 Other metrics such as light emitted by the display would not be as reliable.
+    - it needs to be the 5V version otherwise there will be [low](https://raspberrypi.stackexchange.com/questions/104021/ac-current-sensing-giving-low-readings-sct013)/[unusable](https://www.reddit.com/r/esp8266/comments/milfki/help_current_monitoring_with_sct013_ct_clamp/) readings
 - [US-100 Ultrasonic Distance Sensor](https://www.adafruit.com/product/4019)
   - to determine if the table is up/down
 - [SCT013](https://www.poweruc.pl/products/split-core-current-transformer-sct013-rated-input-5a-100a?_pos=2&_sid=1684a3985&_ss=r) non invasive Current sensor